Cloud Cost Optimization

 Billing analysis and cost baseline

 Pull 3-6 months of billing data and build a clear picture of cost by service, region, account, and tag.
 Identify the top cost drivers and where costs are growing fastest.
-This is the diagnostic phase — understanding the shape of spend before making any recommendations.

 Resource inventory and utilization review